-In 2018, NBHDL's average number of hours in which power to a customer was interrupted (outage hours not including cause code 2) was 1.95 and below the target range of 2.10.
+In 2019, NBHDL's average number of hours in which power to a customer was interrupted (outage hours not including cause code 2) was 1.16 and below the target range of 2.10.
 NBHDL's goal is to have its system reliability trend in an improved manner over a five-year period; however, it is important to note that in any given year, outage hours will correlate with storm occurrences and severity.
-In 2018, Tree Contact and Foreign Interference related outages accounted for a combined 29% of the hours in which power to a customer was interrupted, while Defective Equipment was responsible for 52%.
-While the increase in Defective Equipment is significant compared to 2017 (17%), it is due to a relatively small number of incidents that effected larger quantities of customers.
+In 2019, Tree Contact and Foreign Interference related outages accounted for a combined 40% of the hours in which power to a customer was interrupted, while Defective Equipment was responsible for 13%.
+While the decrease in Defective Equipment is significant compared to 2018 (52%), it is due to a relatively small number of incidents in 2018 that affected a comparatively larger number of customers.

-• Average Number of Times that Power to a Customer is Interrupted
+Average Number of Times that Power to a Customer is Interrupted

-In 2018, NBHDL's average number of customer interruptions (i.e., frequency) was 1.40 and well below the target range of 1.99.
+In 2019, NBHDL's average number of customer interruptions (i.e., frequency) was 1.35 and well below the target range of 1.99.
 As stated above, occurrence of storms is a significant factor in annual reliability statistics.
-Foreign Interference and Tree Contact related outages accounted for 22% of the number of times in which power to a customer was interrupted while Defective Equipment was responsible for 40%.
-While the increase in Defective Equipment is significant compared to 2017 (11%), the circumstances as above are the cause.
+Foreign Interference and Tree Contact related outages accounted for 12% of the number of times in which power to a customer was interrupted while Defective Equipment was responsible for 4%.
+While the decrease in Defective Equipment is significant compared to 2018 (40%), the circumstances explained in the bullet above detail the difference.

-As explained below in the Asset Management section, NBHDL has put together an extensive plan to address aging infrastructure that addresses old and high risk defective equipment.
+As explained below in the Asset Management section, NBHDL has put together an extensive plan to address aging infrastructure that addresses old and high-risk defective equipment.
 This plan provides a proactive, balanced approach to distribution system planning, infrastructure investment and replacement programs to address immediate risks associated with end-of-life assets; manage distribution system risks; ensure the safe and reliable delivery of electricity; and balance ratepayer and utility affordability.
 NBHDL has a largely overhead supplied system and as a result, power lines are more exposed to the elements.
 While this leads to more outages than underground supplied systems, the trade-off is lower costs to customers.
-NBHDL will be transitioning to an automated system for the tracking of reliability metrics, including the analysis of worst performing feeder information and is implementing this project in a further effort to improve reliability.